-The Constitution Society’s latest paper ‘Electoral Collision Course?
-The Boundaries and the Register after May 2015’ by Lewis Baston is now available online.
+The Constitution Society paper ‘Electoral Collision Course?
+The Boundaries and the Register after May 2015’ by Lewis Baston is available online.

 A common complaint about the constitutional reform programme pursued by the Labour governments of 1997–2010 was that it was disjointed.
 The same problem has recurred under the Coalition since 2010, even in those bits of ‘the biggest shake up of our democracy since the Great Reform Act of 1832’ (Nick Clegg, 2010) that have been seen through to completion.